sushankshetty/AI-Voice-Agent-using-Retell-/README.md

 Designed and deployed an AI-powered voice receptionist using Retell that automates appointment booking, prioritizes dental emergencies, follows healthcare-safe communication protocols, and drives consultation conversions.

-# 🦷 Ajila’s Dental Clinic – AI Voice Receptionist
+# 🦷 Dental Clinic – AI Voice Receptionist

-An AI-powered voice receptionist designed for Ajila’s Dental Clinic, Karkala, Karnataka.
+An AI-powered voice receptionist designed for a Dental Clinic..
 Built to automate appointment booking, handle patient inquiries, and prioritize dental emergencies using structured knowledge and workflow logic.

 ---